INSIGNEO/openBF/README.md

 openBF has been used in the following works:

-- Ning W, Sharma K, Sourbron SP, Benemerito I, Marzo A. [Distinguishing hypertensive renal injury from diabetic nephropathy using MR imaging and computational modelling of renal blood flow](https://vph-conference.org/), _VPH2022_ September 2022, Porto, PO _In proceedings_
+_Journal Papers_
 - Benemerito I, Narata AP, Narracott A, Marzo A. [Determining clinically-viable biomarkers for ischaemic stroke through a mechanistic and machine learning approach](https://link.springer.com/article/10.1007/s10439-022-02956-7). _Annals of Biomedical Engineering_, 2022.
 DOI: 10.1007/s10439-022-02956-7
-- Mustafa A. [An efficient computational approach to guide intervention in treatment of stroke](https://etheses.whiterose.ac.uk/29992/). _PhD Thesis_, 2021
+- Melis A, Moura F, Larrabide I, Janot K, Clayton RH, Marzo A. [Improved biomechanical metrics of cerebral vasospasm identified via sensitivity analysis of a 1D cerebral circulation model](https://www.sciencedirect.com/science/article/pii/S0021929019302830). _Journal of Biomechanics_, 2019.
+DOI: 10.1016/j.biomech.2019.04.019
+- Melis A, Clayton RH, Marzo A. [Bayesian sensitivity analysis of a 1D vascular model with Gaussian process emulators](http://rdcu.be/AqLm). _International Journal for Numerical Methods in Biomedical Engineering_, 2017.
+DOI: 10.1002/cnm.2882

+_Conference Papers_
+- Ning W, Sharma K, Sourbron SP, Benemerito I, Marzo A. [Distinguishing hypertensive renal injury from diabetic nephropathy using MR imaging and computational modelling of renal blood flow](https://vph-conference.org/), _VPH2022_ September 2022, Porto, PO _In proceedings_
 - Benemerito I, Jordan B, Mustafa A, Marzo A. [Quantification of the effects of ageing, hypertension and atherosclerosis on flow reversal during a mechanical thrombectomy procedure](https://www.sheffield.ac.uk/insigneo/overview/events/biomedeng-2021-conference), _BioMedEng21_ September 2021, Sheffield, UK _In proceedings_
 - Benemerito I, Narata AP, Narracott A, Marzo A. [Pulsatility indices can inform on distal perfusion following ischaemic stroke](https://www.cmbbe-symposium.com/2021/wp-content/uploads/sites/2/2021/09/Program-CMBBE21-A4.qxp_Detailed.pdf), _CMMBE_ September 2021, Online event, _In proceedings_
 - Benemerito I, Narata AP, Narracott A, Marzo A. [Identification of biomarkers for perfusion following an ischaemic event](https://cbmc21.vfairs.com/), _CMBE_ September 2021, Online event, _In proceedings_
+- Melis A, Clayton RH, Marzo A. [A more efficient approach to perform sensitivity analyses in 0D/1D cardiovascular models](http://www.compbiomed.net/2015/cmbe-proceedings.htm), _CMBE_ July 2015, Cachan, FR. _In proceedings_

+_PhD theses_
+- Mustafa A. [An efficient computational approach to guide intervention in treatment of stroke](https://etheses.whiterose.ac.uk/29992/). _PhD Thesis_, 2021
 - Melis A. [Gaussian process emulators for 1D vascular models](http://etheses.whiterose.ac.uk/19175/). _PhD Thesis_, 2017.
-- Melis A, Clayton RH, Marzo A. [Bayesian sensitivity analysis of a 1D vascular model with Gaussian process emulators](http://rdcu.be/AqLm). _International Journal for Numerical Methods in Biomedical Engineering_, 2017.
-DOI: 10.1002/cnm.2882
-- Melis A, Clayton RH, Marzo A. [A more efficient approach to perform sensitivity analyses in 0D/1D cardiovascular models](http://www.compbiomed.net/2015/cmbe-proceedings.htm), _CMBE_ July 2015, Cachan, FR. _In proceedings_

 Have you used openBF for your research?
 Let us know!